 Do you need previous experience in the placement you are applying for?

-The way Mountbatten works, you can’t actually apply for a specific job role.
+The way the Mountbatten Program works, you can’t actually apply for a specific job role.
 You can let them know the industries you most want to work in and rank them (top three).
 For example, I think my top three were:

 - PR and Communications